 Henry Dyer was a Scottish engineer born in Bothwell in 1848.
 He is known for founding Western-style technical education in Japan as well as for fostering Anglo-Japanese relations.
 Dyer was recruited by the future first Prime Minister of Japan when he came to the UK and went on to spend 10 years in Japan as Principal of the Engineering College.
 During his time in Japan, Dyer received several honours from the Japanese Government and published several books – earning him the stature of a leading authority on the industrial and political development of Japan at the time.

-Brunton was born in Muchalls, Kincardineshire and was the so-called ‘Father of Japanese lighthouses’.
-He was employed by the government of Japan as a foreign advisor and went on to build 26 lighthouses in Japan in the western style, which went on to be known as his ‘children’.
+Richard Henry Brunton was born in Muchalls, Kincardineshire and was the so-called ‘Father of Japanese lighthouses’.
+During his time in Japan, he was employed by the government as a foreign advisor and, over a period of just seven years, went on to build 26 lighthouses in Japan in the western style - despite having no experience at all in building lighthouses - which went on to be known as his ‘children’.
 He used the Scottish method already in place to operate a system of lighthouse keepers and also co-founded Japan’s first school of civil engineering.

-Moving forward a couple of generations, 1920 witnessed one of the most symbolic marriages between the East and the West.
-Jessie Roberta Cowan from Kirkintilloch married Masataka Taketsuru, whom she had met while he was studying whisky making at Glasgow University.
-Together, they founded the Nikka Whisky company in Yoichi, Hokkaido, Japan's second largest whisky distillery.
-Taketsuru's work earned him the title 'Father of Japanese whisky'.
+Read about one of the most symbolic marriages between the East and the West, when Jessie Cowan from Kirkintilloch married Japanese student, Masataka Taketsuru.
+Taketsuru was studying the art of whisky making at Glasgow University, returning to Japan to found the country's second largest whisky distillery.

 Today, trade between our two nations continues to flourish.
 Chief among those exports are office machinery, radio/TV communications, textiles and food and drink.
 Food and drink is Scotland's top export to Japan valued at £145 million.
 Within this category, Japan went a long way to helping Scottish malt whisky exports top a billion bottles for the first time since 2001.
 Scotland's whisky exports to Japan account for 3/4 of all food & drink exports to the country.